Lead Echosonographer

 Location:

-- This position would also rotate to our varies outpatient sites at Western Ridge, Finneytown, and Anderson
+Base at Good Samaritan Hospital at 375 Dixmyth Avenue, Cincinnati, OH 45220.
+This position would also rotate to various outpatient sites at Western Ridge, Finneytown and Anderson.

 Job Requirements: